kumuluz/kumuluzee-samples/discovery/discovery-discover-jaxrs/README.md

 }
 ```

 In the example above, we inject a `WebTarget` resource using `@DiscoverService` annotation.
-KumuluzEE Service Discovery
+KumuluzEE Discovery
-uses NPM-like versioning, so by specifying version "1.0.x", we always get the latest patch of 1.0.x version microservice,
+extension uses NPM-like versioning, so by specifying version "1.0.x", we always get the latest patch of 1.0.x version
-registered with etcd.
+microservice, registered with etcd.

 We use two POJO's in this example: Customer, which is the same as in the discovery-register sample
 and ProxiedResponse, which we use for returning discovered service's response and add it's port.
 They can be implemented
 as follows: